shayanbo/VideoPlayerContainer/README.md

 ```

-Now, you need to create the PlayerView to make it visible on the scene. here, we use the Type `PlayerWidget`.
-It's the main container and requires a context instance to initialize it.
+Now, you need to create the `PlayerWidget` to make it visible on the scene.
+It's the main container holding all of `Overlays` and `Widgets`.
+It requires a context instance to initialize it.

 ```swift